zkVerify/zkverify-docs/docs/overview/02-mainchain/05-mainchain_api.md

 #### [CannotAggregate](#newaggregationreceipt)

-The given valid proof cannot aggregate for some reason
+The given valid proof cannot be aggregated for some reason

 ##### Fields

 - `statement: H256` The proof statement hash
-- `cause: CannotAggregateCause` The reason because it was not possible to add this proof
+- `cause: CannotAggregateCause` The reason for which it was not possible to add this proof

 ```rust
 /// The cause of a missed aggregation.